Dracape/Alt-for-ANSI/README.md

 - Minor optimisations in the layout for these improvements

 # Preview
+(Only the keys that are expected to be used are shown)
 ### Base
 | | ! | @ | # | % | * | $ | % | & | — | ( | \| | ) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|